-6.4 we will be completely impartial on accepting or rejecting applications for membership, as to race, gender, language – discuss because all matters, certifications, designations, assessments etc. will be dealt with in English
+6.4 we will be completely impartial on accepting or rejecting applications for membership, as to race, gender and language.
+All matters will be dealt with in English

 7.1 All members are liable to the Professional Body for membership fess which shall be determined by the Board from time to time

 7.2 Annual subscription fees shall become due and payable on 1st January of each membership year whether or not accounts or invoices have been received by members by that date.

 7.3 If a member’s subscription fee is not paid on time:

 7.3.1 that member shall not be entitled to exercise his rights of membership in regard to the Professional body, until the fee is paid in full